 - Dynamic component – Use a cache-control header to help the browser with conditional requests.

-The expires headers will tell a server how long to cache an item.
-Most static files should be set to 1 year in the future.
+The “expires” headers will tell a server for how long to cache an item.
+Most static files should be set to one year into the future.

 Expires: Thu, 20 September 2013 20:00:00 GMT

-Apache servers should use the ExpiresDefault command to set the date out in the future compared to the relative time.
+Apache servers should use the ExpiresDefault command to set the date in the future compared to absolute time.
 Using the example above, the command would look like this: